 It is also possible to use a team project configuration where several

-translators share the project_save.tmx
+translators share the project_save.tmx file, and only a

 subset of the other files.